 If you don’t have any of those, Social Security will ask to see another form of current ID that shows your name; identifying information such as age or date of birth; and, preferably, a recent photograph — for example, an employee, student or U.S. military ID or a health insurance card (but not a Medicare card).

 Your new Social Security card should arrive in the mail in 10 to 14 days.
 There is no charge.

 - For mail requests, Social Security requires that you send in original documents or copies certified by the agency that issued the document.
 Photocopies, even if notarized, are not accepted.
 Social Security will return your documents once they process your new card.

-- To change the name on your Social Security card, you will need to provide (by mail or at your local office) proof of your new name — for example, a marriage certificate, adoption papers or a court order granting the change — and proof of identity and citizenship.
-Again, these must be originals or certified copies.
+- To change the name on your Social Security card, you will need to provide proof of your new name — for example, a marriage certificate, adoption papers or a court order granting the change — and proof of identity and citizenship.
+These must be originals or certified copies.
 If you don’t have any of those documents, Social Security may accept an unexpired, state-issued identity document in your new name, provided they can match it to your old name in their records.

 Updated June 9, 2021

 Find the answers to the most common Social Security questions such as when to claim, how to maximize your retirement benefits and more.